 Only women will write women and only men will write men.
 LGBTQ+ Step Writer requests will be addressed on a case-by-case basis.

-The WSR committee will meet monthly or quarterly as determined by the subcommittee.
+The WSR committee will meet monthly, orquarterly, and on an ad hoc basis as determined by the subcommittee.

 All members of the WSR subcommittee are expected to attend meetings virtually, in person or by phone, or notify the Chair, Vice-Chair, or Secretary of their absence.